 Maryland DUI Medical Attention

 After a car accident, regardless of a person’s state of impairment or intoxication, local law enforcement will need to provide medical assistance.
-A delay in administering medical assistance can seriously affect a person’s coherence, thus a Maryland DUI stops attorney can bring up failure to provide medical aid as a defense in a case.
+A delay in administering medical assistance can seriously affect a person’s coherence, thus a DUI stops attorney can bring up failure to provide medical aid as a defense in a case.

-When Law Enforcement Will Provide Medical Attention
+When Does Law Enforcement Provide Medical Attention?

 In some situations, a person can be so intoxicated that they are completely incoherent or unconscious.
 Providing medical attention is appropriate under those circumstances.
 At other times when detention is required, there may be a situation where a person states that they need medical attention.

 The individual may suffer from pains that are not visible to the officer, such as shortness of breath or incoherence.
 The person may inform the officer that they suffer from conditions such as high blood pressure or heart ailments that are being exacerbated by the stress of the situation.
 An officer might be inclined to provide the person with medical attention at that stage.

 How a Police Officer Tells if Medical Attention is Required

 Police officers determine if a person needs medical attention based on a variety of factors.
 The officer uses anything they observe such as injuries, actions, or a person who is unconscious to determine that a person needs medical attention.
 The individual may inform the officer that they are experiencing shortness of breath or are suffering from medical issues.
 These are things that an officer uses to determine that the individual needs medical attention.
 The person’s medical issues take priority over any information or evidence collected for DUI purposes.

 What to Do About Lack of Medical Treatment